ecprice/newsdiffs/README.md

 on a Mac, you will want something like

- $ pip install beautifulsoup4
- $ pip install beautifulsoup
- $ pip install html5lib
+ $ pip install beautifulsoup4 beautifulsoup html5lib

 Note that we need two versions of BeautifulSoup, both 3.2 and 4.0;
 some websites are parsed correctly in only one version.